maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### A Framework within a Framework

-As much as Rails is a framework, within this framework lives a smaller templating framework, views, made up of predominantly HTML organized in specific folders of your application.
-Styles and interactivity are added in via CSS and JavaScript.
+As much as Rails is a framework, within this framework lives a smaller templating framework, views, made up predominantly of HTML organized in specific folders of your application (styles and interactivity are added in via CSS and JavaScript).

-In Rails, the heart of this view framework is referred to as the layout template, which is typically broken up into different related files called partials.
-Partials allow you to better organize and keep to the principle of DRY (Don't Repeat Yourself).
+In Rails, the heart of this view framework is referred to as the layout template.
+The default Rails name for the layout template is application.html.haml, but you can have more than one.

-View code from other parts of the application pass through and become framed by the layout template before being rendered to the end-user.
-The default Rails name for this layout template is application.html.haml.
-You can have more than one which you can name whatever you would like.
+The layout template is the heart of the view framework because view code from other parts of a Rails application pass through and become framed by application.html.haml, or any other layout template you create, before being served and rendered by the end-user.

 ### Where Does It Live?